The Traffic Division processes adult and juvenile traffic and minor offense matters noted below:

 If you wish to contest the result of the trial by declaration, you may file a Request for Trial De Novo (request for a new trial) within 20 calendar days after the date the court mails you the Decision and Notice of Decision.
 The clerk is required to set a trial date within 45 calendar days of the receipt of your request for a trial de novo.
 (Vehicle Code 40902(d))

 If your request for trial de novo is not received timely, no trial de novo will be held and the case will be closed.
 (California Rules of Court 4.210(b)(7))

 A court trial is a court hearing where you appear in person to testify about the facts in the case.
 The officer who issued the citation will be subpoenaed to appear.
-At this time, you must also be prepared to produce all evidence, documents, or witnesses to support your case.
+At the trial, you must also be prepared to produce evidence, documents, or witnesses to support your case.

 An appeal may be filed within 30 days only after being found guilty in a court trial.
 New evidence is not accepted on appeal.
 The Appellate Court's decision addresses the evidence offered and decisions made at the time of the trial.
 The court clerks are not authorized to give legal advice; therefore, if you need assistance in completing your appeal packet, you must contact an attorney.